-To add a new connection click on
+To add a new connection, click the

-Connections ->Add connection, or click on the
+"Connections ->Add connection" menu item or click the "Add

-New Connection window select the required database type from the list of
+"New Connection" window, select the required database type from the list of

-connection.
-Pictures below show a source MySQL node and MS SQL destination node as this example.
+The figures below show a MySQL source node and a SQL Server destination node as examples.

-Test connection button.
-The application attempts to connect to your server with the specified
+"Test connection" button.
+The application tries to connect to a server with the

 2. Migration Models.
 Source and Target Database Setup.

-Choose the appropriate migration model.
-Let's pick
+Choose the appropriate migration scenario.
+Let's choose

-exactly one source to exactly one destination.
+exactly one source to one destination.

 Click on the

 Add job button to create a job for the current process and save all your settings.
-With this